rom1504/embedding-reader/README.md

 ## Who is using embedding reader?

 Some use cases of embedding reader include:
-* building knn indices in autofaiss
+* building knn indices in [autofaiss](https://github.com/criteo/autofaiss)
 * computing zero shot attributes using clip
 * running training or inferences of linear layer models on top of embeddings

 Embeddings are a powerful concept, they allow turning highly complex data into point in a linearly separable space.
 Embeddings are also much smaller and more efficient to manipulate than usual data (images, audio, video, text, interaction items, ...)

-To learn more about embeddings read [Semantic search]
+To learn more about embeddings read [Semantic search blogpost](https://rom1504.medium.com/semantic-search-with-embeddings-index-anything-8fb18556443c)

 ## File system support

-Thanks to [fsspec](https://filesystem-spec.readthedocs.io/en/latest/), img2dataset supports reading and writing files in [many file systems](https://github.com/fsspec/filesystem_spec/blob/6233f315548b512ec379323f762b70764efeb92c/fsspec/registry.py#L87).
+Thanks to [fsspec](https://filesystem-spec.readthedocs.io/en/latest/), embedding_reader supports reading and writing files in [many file systems](https://github.com/fsspec/filesystem_spec/blob/6233f315548b512ec379323f762b70764efeb92c/fsspec/registry.py#L87).
 To use it, simply use the prefix of your filesystem before the path.
 For example `hdfs://`, `s3://`, `http://`, or `gcs://`.
 Some of these file systems require installing an additional package (for example s3fs for s3, gcsfs for gcs).
 See fsspec doc for all the details.